kixe/FieldtypeSelectExtOption/README.md

 ```

-*trying to set a not existing value will be ignored*
+*note: trying to set a not existing value will be ignored*

 ### Public module functions options() and row()